 What’s the vibe?
-Stokey locals are scrambling for tables in this breezy new café-restaurant, where the colourful Middle Eastern-leaning food shines.
+Stokey locals are still scrambling for tables in this breezy café-restaurant, where the colourful Middle Eastern-leaning food shines.

 When to go Weekend brunch is the top ticket.
-Mercifully, bookings are taken.
+No bookings, obviously.

 What to eat Shakshuka.
 Not an ’80s synth-pop band, but a sumac-laced baked egg dish with tomatoes and peppers.

 How much?
-If you can resist the seductive extras, £20 for two.Read more
+If you can resist the seductive extras, £10 for one.

 The best cheap eats in east London